 - A topic or issue in the field you consider to be particularly challenging and worthy of study.
 You may also provide other information you consider relevant regarding your commitment to criminal justice or social work in the academic arena.

-Step 5: Upload copies of official or unofficial transcripts from each academic institution you have attended.
+Step 5: One official transcript from each academic institution you have attended.